 Good photography plays a major role in ecommerce.
 The most important place to make sure you're using quality images is on product pages, where customers want to see exactly what a product looks like from multiple angles.
 Having good product photos can drastically improve your conversion.
 Photos are also used in marketing and customer outreach efforts, whether through social media, email or other platforms.
-You'll also need good pictures for other areas of your ecommerce website to create an engaging visual experience, including your About Us page, blog and more.
+You'll also need good pictures for other areas of your ecommerce website, as well as a powerful photo gallery plugin, to create an engaging visual experience, including your About Us page, blog and more.

 You don't have to buy expensive cameras or retouching software to create images for your ecommerce store, but a few select tools can help make pictures clearer and more engaging.
 The goal is to have sharp images that allow customers to see all the relevant details.
 A softer focus can be used for certain types of products, but the details still need to be clear.
 Even smartphone cameras can be up to the task of taking good, clear photos if they have a high enough resolution and a flash.
 A tripod or monopod stabilizes your camera and can vastly improve the quality of your photographs - it's relatively inexpensive and makes it easy to take multiple shots of your products, giving shoppers a view from every angle.

 Backdrops and surfaces are another important consideration for basic product photos.
 Using a neutral background helps to normalize color and create contrast with the product, resulting in a professional look.
 Using natural settings, whether a backyard lawn or a nearby park, is a no-cost strategy to add more visual interest to your product photos.
 You could also use props for more effective ecommerce photography; this is best for promotional photos rather than product images.
 For example, a photo used to promote a holiday sale could feature tree ornaments or other seasonally appropriate decorations.